Food

 Onions are grilled until they are sweet and tender to enhance the flavor.

-How to make Genghis Khan
+How to make Jingisukan

 In most cases, the restaurant prepares the ingredients and sauce, while customers grill the ingredients themselves.